wellcometrust/corporate-components/src/components/StatisticCard/StatisticCard.md

-# Vertical Card
+# Statistic Card

-Component for rendering a vertical presentational card.
+Component for rendering a Statistic presentational card.

-## When to use